hamidahoderinwale/model_metadata_analyses/readme.md

 - Build complete model trees by following parent_model links
 - Group models by their base_model for family analysis
-- Here, I would imagine that if the nested data in the schema were flattened., you would extract each property into its own column in a table
+- Here, I would imagine that if the nested data in the schema were flattened: you would extract each property into its own column in a table

 You could query the data in multiple ways: